-The Obama Administration's March 27, 2009, and December 1, 2009, strategy statements did not outline new measures to sideline regional strongmen, who are sometimes referred to as "warlords."
-Gen. McChrystal, in his August 2009, "initial assessment," cited below, indicated that some of these faction leaders-most of whom the United States and its partners regularly deal with and have good working relations with-cause resentment among some sectors of the population and complicate U.S. stabilization strategy.
+The Obama Administration's March 27, 2009, and December 1, 2009, strategy statements did not outline new measures to sideline regional strongmen, who are sometimes referred to by experts and others as "warlords."
+General McChrystal, in his August 2009, "initial assessment," cited below, indicated that some of these faction leaders-most of whom the United States and its partners regularly deal with and have good working relations with-cause resentment among some sectors of the population and complicate U.S. stabilization strategy.
 Karzai has at times indulged and at other times moved against regional strongmen, but he has been hesitant to confront them outright to the point where their followers go into armed rebellion.
-Some assert that he has been more reliant on them in 2009 than previously as part of Karzai's reaction to the perception that the Obama Administration sought to encourage opponents to him in the August 2009 election.
-Karzai's choice of Muhammad Fahim, the military chief of the Northern Alliance/UF faction, as his first vice presidential running mate in the August 2009 elections might have been one manifestation of that perception.
+Some assert that he was more reliant on them in 2009 than previously in reaction to his perception that the Obama Administration sought to encourage opponents to him in the August 2009 election.
 Even before the Obama Administration came into office, Karzai argued that the faction leaders have significant followings and that compromises with them are needed to keep the government intact as he focuses on fighting "unrepentant" Taliban insurgents.